 So essentially….
 I’m a bit of a “flashy” backpacker…

-Want to see my entire itinerary?
-Lucky you, you can find a HUGE breakdown here!
+RELATED: Want to see my entire itinerary?
+Lucky you, you can find a HUGE breakdown of my trip here!

 If I were a true budget-backpacker, I would have cooked more meals for myself.
 In reality, I only truly cooked for myself on Easter Island where food prices are known to be extortionate (part of me wishes that I also had access to a kitchen on the Galapagos Islands)!
 Otherwise, I loved sampling the local cuisines in restaurants across South America.
 Breakfast was the one meal that I tried not to pay for as it’s often included in the price of your hostel (warning: you will get bored of bread and jam hostel breakfasts)!